+Feeling empowered and connected to yourself and your own life is so important.
 Feeling out of control, incapable and not secure is at the root of many of our problems.
 I’m not alone in thinking this.

 A recent study found that Youth with higher levels of anxiety tend to report being granted less autonomy by their mothers.